-The median charges were classified according to the beam particle positions.
+In order to investigate the charge sharing, the median charges were calculated according to the beam particle position.
 The positions midway between the strips, with a width of 20 μ m, were defined as the inter-strip region.
-The positions around the strips, with a width of 40 μ m, was defined as the strip region.
-The ratios of the median charges in the inter-strip over the strip regions are shown in Figure 8.
-Since the ratio was taken, the uncertainties associated with the non-uniform damage, imperfect calibration, etc. were largely eliminated.
+The positions around the strips, with a width of 40 μ m, were defined as the strip region.
+The ratios of the median charges in the inter-strip over the strip regions were calculated and are shown in Figure 8.
+The uncertainties associated with the non-uniform damage, imperfect calibration of chips, absolute amount of charges collected, etc., were largely eliminated by taking ratios.

-The ratios of the n-in-n detector were insensitive to the bias voltage, while those of the p-in-n detectors were distinctively different: the ratio was much lower at low bias voltages and increased as the bias voltage increased to the level of the n-in-n detector near the highest voltages.
-This would be another indication that more charges were shared between strips in the p-inn detectors.
+The ratios of the irradiated n-in-n detector were insensitive to the bias voltage.
+The ratios of the irradiated p-in-n detectors were much lower at lower bias voltages than those of the n-indetector.
+These could be understood as a reflection of the location of the p-n junction and could be an indication of larger charge sharing in the irradiated p-in-n detectors.